XinyuXia97/UCMFH/README.md

 # UCMFH
-When CLIP meets Cross-modal Hashing Retrieval: A New Strong Baseline
+When CLIP Meets Cross-modal Hashing Retrieval: A New Strong Baseline

 ### Datasets